AnnahGrace/DAR---Final-Project/README.md

     - More factor analysis

 ### NOTE
 Main CODE is the condenced version of "show your work" CODE.
-I have not data sets.
+I have no data sets for you to access.
 No other files on this repo are relevent.
 I cannot figure out how to get the figure save thing to work... as you will see

 # See previous plan below